 By BILLYE TURNER for Cascade AE

 Joanne Donaca’s memories involve her art.
 A native Oregonian, her third grade Ontario, Oregon teacher had her draw a three foot Santa Claus face on the black board for the holidays.
 The Ontario High School art teacher praised her innate artistic talent yet she found class instruction in color theory boring.
-She inherently understood the subtleties of hues and values.
+She inherently understood the subtleties of hues values.

-Art, not her only expertise, she excelled in sports, particularly tennis with natural eye-hand coordination.
+Art, not her only expertise, she excelled in sports, particularly tennis with natural eye-h coordination.
 Her math teacher mentored her tennis; highly motivated she would hit hundreds of balls against the wall, developing skill.